river85511/Practice/README.md

 # Practice

+Fork this file to your github and clone to your locale area.
+Then finished the following problem.

-write an program that can accept a number A and calculate 1 plus to A.
+Goal: Write a function which can accept a number A and calculate 1 plus to A.